DKKaraoke/dam_okd_utility/README.md

 ### Pack

-Pack Karaoke music data by directly inputting the required data in each chunk.
+Pack a Karaoke music data by directly inputting the required data in each chunk.

 ```
 $ python pack_dam_okd.py --help